 In simple terms, the systemd service file defines the commands to be executed for the certificate renewal.
 You can think of it to be similar to a script.
 Here are some noteworthy points:

-• The first ExecStart: Launches Certbot in -n (non-interactive) mode to renew the certificates.
-More arguments can be added as needed.
+(non-interactive) mode to renew the certificates.
+More arguments can be added as needed. - The second

-• The second ExecStart: Optional.
+: Optional.
 Certbot needs to listen on port 80 for web-based authentication.
 Since port 80 is a privileged port, Certbot needs to run with root privileges.
 However, this means that the certificates saved will be owned by root:root.
 This second command yields the ownership of the certificates.
-You can modify this command as needed.
+You can modify this command as needed. - The third

-• The third ExecStart: Restart the service(s) using the expiring certificates so they can load in the refreshed certificate. reload might also be supported by some services as a more graceful version than restart.
+: Restart the service(s) using the expiring certificates so they can load in the refreshed certificate.reload

 Of course, should you have multiple services running on the same server or just wish to have more fine-grained permissions, you can always design a more intricate chown command or seek an alternative solution for the permissions.
 I am merely demonstrating the bare minimums here.